-The Women's Center, located in the Music Instruction Center, P124, is a place to relax, talk, study and become involved with women's issues in a supportive atmosphere.
+The Women's Center, located in the Music Instruction Center, P127, is a place to relax, talk, and study.
 Coffee, campus information, women's resources and referral information are available.
-Men as well as women are welcome to use the facility.
+Men, as well as women, are welcome to use the facility.